 - alcohol and tobacco

-People take drugs for lots of reasons.
-Having a better idea of why your child takes drugs will help you when you talk to them.
+People take drugs and drink alcohol for lots of reasons.
+Having a better idea of why your child takes drugs or drinks alcohol will help you when you talk to them.

 To have fun

-Some young people take drugs occasionally to have fun, socialise and relax.
-For these people, taking drugs might not become a problem, and they’ll probably stop before any serious harm occurs.
-You can explain that some drugs are illegal and can affect their physical and mental health – especially if they’re still growing – and that while you may not approve, they can always talk to you about any worries they have.
+Some young people take drugs or drink alcohol occasionally to have fun, socialise and relax.
+For these people, taking drugs or drinking might not become a problem, and they’ll probably stop before any serious harm occurs.
+You can explain that some drugs are illegal and it is illegal for young people under 18 to drink alcohol in public.
+You can explain that drugs and alcohol can affect their physical and mental health – especially if they’re still growing – and that while you may not approve, they can always talk to you about any worries they have.

 Some people are just curious.
-They might try drugs once or twice to see what it’s like and then decide to leave it.
-Most people who do try drugs don’t continue using them.
+They might try drugs or alcohol once or twice to see what it’s like and then decide to leave it.
+Most people who do try drugs or alcohol don’t continue using drugs or develop alcohol problems.

-Some people use drugs as a way of escaping their feelings.
-They might be stressed, depressed, anxious or insecure, and they might think the drugs are helping them – when they’re actually making things worse.
-If you think this is the case, talk calmly to your child and look for ways to work through these problems together, so you can help them manage without drugs.
+Some people use drugs or alcohol as a way of escaping their feelings.
+They might be stressed, depressed, anxious or insecure, and they might think the drugs or alcohol are helping them – when they’re actually making things worse.
+If you think this is the case, talk calmly to your child and look for ways to work through these problems together, so you can help them manage without drugs or alcohol.
 If necessary, look for professional help.

 To fit in

-Some people take drugs to ‘fit in’, and because they’re under pressure to do so by their friends.
+Some people take drugs or alcohol to ‘fit in’, and because they’re under pressure to do so by their friends.

 Adolescence can be a tough time for young people – and your child might behave differently as a result.
-Remember that just because your child is acting differently, doesn’t mean they’re on drugs.
+Remember that just because your child is acting differently, doesn’t mean they’re on drugs or drinking alcohol.

-If you’re worried your child is using drugs, the best thing to do is sit down and have a calm and honest conversation with them.
+If you’re worried your child is using drugs or drinking alcohol, the best thing to do is sit down and have a calm and honest conversation with them.

-The following signs don’t necessarily mean your child is taking drugs, but could be worth looking out for.
+The following signs don’t necessarily mean your child is taking drugs or drinking alcohol, but could be worth looking out for.

 Is your child:

-- mixing with new friends who may use drugs?
+- mixing with new friends who may use drugs or drink alcohol?